wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 - `requiresChainSelect`: Determines if the Session Kit needs to ask the end user which blockchain to authenticate against.
 Set this value to `false` if the wallet itself will offer the opportunity to select a blockchain.
 - `requiresPermissionSelect`: Determines if the Session Kit needs to ask the end user which account and permission it will authenticate against.
 Set this value to `false` if the wallet will allow the user to select an account during authentication.
 - `supportedChains`: This value is optional and can be set to a list of blockchain IDs that the wallet supports.
-Only define this if the wallet is specific to one or more specific blockchains.
+Only define this if the wallet is specific to one or more blockchains.

 ### Metadata